Great Smoky Mountains Expressway

-The Great Smoky Mountains Expressway is a four-lane divided highway that serves as the main east–west corridor through Southwestern North Carolina; connecting the towns of Bryson City, Sylva and Waynesville to Interstate 40.
-Its establishment and funding was made possible by the Appalachian Development Highway System (ADHS), designed to generate economic development in previously isolated areas, supplement the interstate system and provide access to areas within the region as well as to markets in the rest of the nation.
+The Great Smoky Mountains Expressway is a four-lane divided highway that serves as the main east–west corridor through Southwestern North Carolina; connecting the towns of Bryson City, Sylva, and Waynesville to Interstate 40.
+Its establishment and funding was made possible by the Appalachian Development Highway System (ADHS), designed to generate economic development in previously isolated areas, supplement the Interstate Highway System, and provide access to areas within the region as well as to markets in the rest of the nation.

 Route description

 The Great Smoky Mountains Expressway is a 43 mi section of US 74; from US 19 (Alarka Road), near Bryson City, to I-40, near Clyde.
-The expressway also shares concurrences with three other major highways in the region: US 19, US 23 and US 441.
+The expressway also shares concurrences with three other major highways in the region: US 19, US 23, and US 441.
 The Expressway is broken into five segments: three freeway segments, where all major interchanges occur with 60 mph speed limit, and two expressway grade segments that links the freeway gaps along the route at 55 mph speed limit.

 The western freeway segment begins at the US 19 (Alarka Road) interchange, south of Bryson City, and ends after the US 441 interchange, south of Cherokee.
 This 10 mi segment serves as a bypass south of Bryson City, Ela, Whittier and Cherokee.
 All five exits in this segment provide direct or indirect link to nearby US 19, which is the older highway that follows more closely to the banks of the Tuckasegee River.
 The Expressway itself is routed along the north slopes of the Alarka Mountains and briefly through the Qualla Boundary before crossing the Tuckasegee River, at the Swain-Jackson county line.
 A 7 mi expressway grade segment separates western and central freeway segments; curving along the north banks of the Tuckasegee River, the route's main feature is short cement median or cement wall that separate the lanes of traffic.

 The 4.5 mi central freeway segment serves as a bypass north of both Dillsboro and Sylva.
 Routed along the south slopes of the Plott Balsams, the Expressway features the major interchange with US 23/US 441, where travelers can go south to Franklin and on to Atlanta, Georgia.
 A 12.5 mi expressway grade segment separates the western and eastern freeway segments; featuring a short cement median to separate the lanes of the traffic, it crosses the Jackson-Haywood county line at Balsam Gap, where it also connects to the Blue Ridge Parkway.